For Drivers

 As new insurance companies begin offering this type of program, some may introduce surcharges for unsafe driving behaviour.

-Under this program, drivers pays a set rate for coverage based on the vehicle’s use.
-There may be an initial fee for coverage when the vehicle is not being driven and a separate fee applied based on a kilometer threshold.
+Under this program, drivers pay a set rate for coverage based on the vehicle’s use.
+There may be an initial fee for coverage when the vehicle is not being driven and then a separate fee applied based on a kilometer threshold.

 Enrolling in a UBI program may not be right for you.
 Discover other ways to lower your auto insurance rate.